 Sometimes, it just takes patience to get fruit from your cucumber plants.
 However, there are times when you can take steps to help your cucumber plants with their fruit production.

-Why Do Cucumbers Flower but No Fruit?
+Why Do Cucumbers Flower But No Fruit?

 There are several possible reasons that your cucumber plant will produce flowers, but no fruit.
 Some of the causes are:

-- Lack of pollination (not enough bees)
+- Lack of pollination (not enough bees and other pollinators)

 A lack of female flowers is the most common reason, and often is not a cause for concern.

-Lack of Female Flowers
+Lack Of Female Flowers

 It is important to remember that most cucumber plants are monoecious.
 This means that the male and female flowers are found on the same plant.